 Judge Deborah ranks among the most famous women of the Bible.
-Deborah stands out not only for her wisdom, but, also for her courage.
-She is the only woman of the Old Testament who is known for her own faith and action, not because of her relationship to any man.
+Deborah stands out not only for her wisdom but, also for her courage.
+She is the only woman of the Old Testament who is known for her own faith and action, not because of her relationship with any man.

-With an impressive resume of judge, military strategist, poet and prophet, she was also a singer and songwriter.
+With an impressive resume as a judge, military strategist, poet, and prophet, she was also a singer and songwriter.

 Judge Deborah was only one of five women described as a prophet in the Old Testament (the others are: Miriam (Exodus.
 15:20), Huldah (2 Kings 22:14; 2 Chronicles 34:22), Noadiah (Nehemiah 6:14), and “the prophetess” (Isaiah 8:3).
 As a prophet, judge Deborah was said to hear God’s voice and share the Word with others.
 As a priestess, she did not offer sacrifices, as the men did, but she did lead worship services and preach.